redis/redis-doc/docs/reference/modules/_index.md

 ## Setup and dependencies of a Redis module

-Redis modules don't depend on Redis or some other library, nor they need to be compiled with a specific `redismodule.h` file.
+Redis feature modules don't depend on Redis or some other library, nor they need to be compiled with a specific `redismodule.h` file.
 In order to create a new module, just copy a recent version of `redismodule.h` in your source tree, link all the libraries you want, and create